 This means the Visitor must “reside and be physically present” in their “home” country for an aggregate of two years before they can take certain next steps in the US.
 A Visitor that is “subject to 212(e)”:

 - cannot apply for Permanent Resident, H-1b, L-1 or K-1 status until the 2 year requirement is met or waived

 - cannot change to another immigration status of any kind within the US – you must leave the US to apply for the new visa type abroad.
 The 2 years home residence does not have to be complete if you want to return in any category that is NOT Permanent Resident, H-1b, L-1 or K-1.

 J-1 individuals who have received funding from their home government or the US government for J-1 program participation, or whose skills are deemed to be in short supply by the home country, are obliged to leave the U.S. upon completion of their programs.
 Scholars can check the “Skills List” to see if their skills are listed as subject to the Two-Year Home Residency requirement.
 The two-year home country residence requirement does not, however, apply in all cases, since there are many countries that do not maintain a list of skills in short supply.

 Applying for a 212(e) waiver

 Sometimes the requirement to spend 2 years at home before changing to the specific immigration categories listed above can be waived.
-The waiver process should be initiated and filed by you, not by IES.
+The waiver process should be initiated and filed by you, not by ISSS.
 More information on this waiver process can be found on the Department of State’s website.
 This process can take up to a year to complete, so please plan ahead!